 Have a sample of engine oil analyzed for contaminants, which signal abnormal wear.
-Frequency of testing depends on the engine, and these tests may not be cost-effective for small engines.
+Intervals between analyses depend on your engine, and these tests may only be cost-effective for larger engines.
 Equipment dealers should know where oil can be analyzed and how often this should be done.

 Use only oil recommended by the manufacturer.
-Tag • each engine with a label identifying the proper oil.
+Tag each engine with a label identifying the proper oil.